Abdur-rahmaanJ/honeybot/README.md

 # 🍯 honeybot py

+## about
-honeybot: the bot to learn python
+honeybot: the bot to learn python. feel free to pr.
 #
 ![alt text](honeybot_real.png "honeybot logo")